What is TSC?

 Tuberous sclerosis complex (TSC) is a genetic disorder that causes non-malignant tumors to form in many different organs, primarily in the brain, eyes, heart, kidney, skin and lungs.

 The aspects of TSC that most strongly impact quality of life are generally associated with the brain: seizures, developmental delay, intellectual disability and autism.
 However, many people with TSC are living independent, healthy lives and enjoying challenging professions such as doctors, lawyers, educators and researchers.
-The incidence and severity of the various aspects of TSC can vary widely between individuals—even between identical twins.
+The incidence and severity of the various aspects of TSC vary widely between individuals—even between identical twins.
+Seizures remain one of the most common neurological features of TSC, occurring in 85% of individuals with TSC; therefore, the early diagnosis and treatment of these seizures are critically important.

 How Many People Have TSC?

 At least two children born each day will have tuberous sclerosis complex.
 Current estimates place tuberous sclerosis complex-affected births at one in 6,000.
-Nearly 1 million people worldwide are estimated to have TSC, with approximately 50,000 in the United States.
+Nearly 1 million people worldwide are estimated to have TSC.
 Many cases may remain undiagnosed for years or decades due to the relative obscurity of the disease and the mild form symptoms may take in some people.

 How Does a Person Develop TSC?